Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/bamboohr.md

 1. Provide Subdomain and API Key to authorize the integration.

-2. Follow the steps below to get the required details from your Bamboo HR instance.
+2. Follow the steps below to get the required details from your BambooHR instance.
 To fetch the required details, navigate to https://company.bamboohr.com/

     i.
 Replace the company in the above URL with your company domain.
 You will find your domain in your browser's address bar.
 The text just before  bamboohr.com is your domain.